MBach/LeMondeRssReader/README.md

 ### Comments

-Comments are loaded in the same view (ArticleActivity) and new comments are fetched using a custom [FloatingActionButton](https://developer.android.com/reference/android/support/design/widget/FloatingActionButton.html): the [FabButton](https://github.com/ckurtm/FabButton) which holds a circular progress bar when button is triggered
+Comments are loaded automatically in the same view when one has reached the bottom of the article.

-Every comment page can be fetched by clicking this button until all comments are displayed: the URL is computed internally and the user has nothing to do

 ### Dynamic theme